 If you were hoping to sing in Glee Club but were placed in Trego, that might mean you’re a lovely singer but that your musicianship skills have room for improvement, or that your sightreading is not yet fluent enough to keep up with Glee Club’s rehearsal pace and intense performance schedule.
 There are many opportunities within Trego for challenging small-group singing and ear training in addition to being part of the larger choir, and some singers in your position choose to reaudition for Glee Club at the beginning of sophomore year.

-I noticed that Glee Club rehearses MWF and Trego rehearses TTh.
+I noticed that Glee Club and Trego rehearsals do not overlap at all.
 Does that mean I can sing in both?

 Does this audition count for Chapel Choir as well?